VooDooS/Silex-Kitchen-Foundation/README.md

-Silex - Kitchen Sink Edition with FOundation
+Silex - Kitchen Sink Edition with Foundation
 ============================

-This project is adding FOundation features to the Silex KSE starter.
+This project is adding Foundation features to the Silex KSE starter.
 You can use it for your next php application.

 For more informations, see the